Speech , Scottish Labour

 should never forget.

 Well, it’s been a while conference, since we’ve seen a map of Scotland on our televisions screens covered in so much red as we did during the storm forecasts last week.

 It’s little wonder the Tories took one look and cancelled their conference.

 Well, let me say at the very start this afternoon that my ambition, our aim and our task is to paint that map of Scotland red again at the next election.

-But the Beast from the East served to remind us, that in the teeth of adversity Scotland is a country which puts community first, where people look out for their neighbours, for their friends and for their families.
+But the Beast from the East served to remind us, that in the teeth of adversity Scotland is a country which puts community first, where people look out for their neighbours, for their friends and

 This is my first conference as your leader, and I want to begin by thanking Kezia for her leadership of this party and her energy in the most turbulent of political times.
 Kezia, thank you.